Real-World Deployment and Evaluation of Kwame for Science, An AI Teaching Assistant for Science Education in West Africa: Overview of Kwame for Science

 \subsection{Question Answering Feature}

 The question-answering (QA) feature enables students to ask science questions and receive 3 passages as answers along with a confidence score per answer which represents the similarity score (Figure \ref{fig:qa_architecture}).
-In addition to the 3 passages, it displays the top 5 related past national exam questions of the Integrated Science subject and their answers.
-When a user types a question in the web app, our system computes an embedding of the question using the SBERT model multi-qa-mpnet-base-dot-v1 \footnote{\url{https://huggingface.co/sentence-transformers/multi-qa-mpnet-base-dot-v1}} that was pretrained on 215 M question-answer pairs from diverse sources.
-We used the SBERT model without fine-tuning it since exploratory evaluation for our science use case showed it had decent performance.
-Next, it computes cosine similarity scores with a bank of answers (which are the precomputed embeddings of paragraphs from our knowledge source), retrieves, and returns the top 3 answers along with confidence scores to the web app and any figures or images referenced in that passage.
-Additionally, it computes cosine similarity scores of the question embedding with the precomputed embeddings of the bank of past exam questions, retrieves, and returns the top 5 related questions and their answers, along with confidence scores.
+In addition to the 3 passages, it displays the top 5 related past national exam questions of the Integrated Science subject and their expert answers.
+When a user types a question in the web app, our system computes an embedding of the question using an SBERT model that was pretrained on 215 M question-answer pairs from diverse sources.
+We used the SBERT model without fine-tuning it since exploratory evaluation for our science use case which entailed outputting answers for a handful of questions showed it provided adequate answers to the questions.
+Next, it computes cosine similarity scores with a bank of passages (which are the precomputed embeddings of passages from our knowledge source), retrieves, and returns the top 3 passages along with confidence scores to the web app and any figures or images referenced in that passage which was stored as part of passage’s metadata.
+Additionally, it computes cosine similarity scores of the question embedding with the precomputed embeddings of the bank of past exam questions, retrieves, and returns the top 5 related questions and their expert answers, along with confidence scores.
 The web app then displays the answers and the related past exam questions that are above a preset similarity score threshold.
 If no answer is above the threshold, a message is shown saying the question could not be answered using the knowledge source of that subject.
-We have a 500 max character limit in the web app given our SBERT model takes a maximum character length of 512.
-We used precomputed embeddings for fast real-time retrieval which were saved as indices in ElasticSearch which we hosted on the Google Cloud Platform.
+We used precomputed embeddings for fast real-time retrieval which were saved as indices in an ElasticSearch instance we hosted on the Google Cloud Platform.
 Users could click the answer card to see the passage highlighted in a more detailed answer which is the paragraph.
 Similarly, for related past question cards, they could click to open them to see the expert answer and other relevant information such as the year of the exam and the question type.